Help my chihuahua is a picky eater!

 #3: Feed the food at set times during the day, give your chihuahua a certain amount of time to eat it (15-20 minutes) then remove it.

 If you let your chihuahua graze, then you have no idea on how much he has eaten, and you give your chihuahua the idea he can eat whenever he likes.
 This will give him no incentive to eat when presented with food and could be contributing to any behaviour issues you may be having.
-As only the pack leader can eat when they like.
 Read: why you in charge = happier chihuahua

 #4: As a family decide on who gives out treats and how much your dog should have.
 Your chi doesn’t know the difference between treats and dinner.
 To him, food is food.
 A single dog treat can contain all the calories a small chihuahua needs for one meal, and why eat dinner when a much tastier alternative is likely to appear!